Solution overview

 Hostname

 Assign hostname automatically: Select to let the network router assign a hostname to the device automatically.
 Hostname: Enter the hostname manually to use as an alternative way of accessing the device.
-The Hostname is used in the server report and in the system log.
+The server report and system log use the hostname.
 Allowed characters are A–Z, a–z, 0–9 and -. |

 DNS servers

 Assign DNS automatically: Select to let the DHCP server assign search domains and DNS server addresses to the device automatically.
 We recommend automatic DNS (DHCP) for most networks.
-Search domains: When you use a hostname that is not fully qualified, click Add search domain and enter a domain in which to search for the hostname used by the device.
+Search domains: When you use a hostname that is not fully qualified, click Add search domain and enter a domain in which to search for the hostname the device uses.
 DNS servers: Click Add DNS server and enter the IP address of the DNS server.
 This provides the translation of hostnames to IP addresses on your network. |

 HTTP and HTTPS

 Allow access through: Select if a user is allowed to connect to the device through the HTTP, HTTPS, or both HTTP and HTTPS protocols.
-HTTPS is a protocol that provides encryption for page requests from users and for the pages returned by the web server.
-The encrypted exchange of information is governed by the use of an HTTPS certificate, which guarantees the authenticity of the server.
-To use HTTPS on the device, you must install an HTTPS certificate.
-Go to System > Security to create and install certificates.
 Note If you view encrypted web pages through HTTPS, you might experience a drop in performance, especially when you request a page for the first time.
 HTTP port: Enter the HTTP port to use.
-Port 80 or any port in the range 1024-65535 are allowed.
+The device allows port 80 or any port in the range 1024-65535.
 If you are logged in as an administrator, you can also enter any port in the range 1-1023.
 If you use a port in this range, you get a warning.
 HTTPS port: Enter the HTTPS port to use.
-Port 443 or any port in the range 1024-65535 are allowed.
+The device allows port 443 or any port in the range 1024-65535.
 If you are logged in as an administrator, you can also enter any port in the range 1-1023.
 If you use a port in this range, you get a warning.
 Certificate: Select a certificate to enable HTTPS for the device. |

 Network discovery protocols

 Bonjour®: Turn on to allow automatic discovery on the network.
 Bonjour name: Enter a friendly name to be visible on the network.
 The default name is the device name and MAC address.
 UPnP®: Turn on to allow automatic discovery on the network.
 UPnP name: Enter a friendly name to be visible on the network.
 The default name is the device name and MAC address.
-WS-Discovery: Turn on to allow automatic discovery on the network. |
+WS-Discovery: Turn on to allow automatic discovery on the network.
+LLDP and CDP: Turn on to allow automatic discovery on the network.
+Turning LLDP and CDP off can impact the PoE power negotiation.
+To resolve any issues with the PoE power negotiation, configure the PoE switch for hardware PoE power negotiation only. |

 Security